 DHL Global Forwarding

 Expeditors, also known as Expeditors International of Washington, is a worldwide logistics and freight forwarding company based in Seattle.
-As a massive freight forwarder, their focuses are on four core services: supply chain solutions, transportation, customs compliance, and warehousing and distribution.
+As a large freight forwarder, they focus on four core services: supply chain solutions, transportation, customs compliance, and warehousing and distribution.
 Air freight makes up over 40% of their moves.

 UPS Supply Chain Solutions

-As a large global freight forwarder, UPS Supply Chain Solutions has a strong portfolio of service offerings to develop innovative solutions for the supply chains of many industries.
-They are a single source provider, and draw from the global UPS network, service offerings, and advanced technologies to assist in freight management.
+As a large global freight forwarder, UPS Supply Chain Solutions has a strong portfolio of supply chain service offerings for many industries.
+They are a single source provider, and draw from the global UPS network, service offerings, and technology to assist in freight management.

 Pros and Cons of Freight Forwarding

-As with any logistics services, there are plenty of factors that play into the overall process.
-While freight forwarding may seem like a win-win situation for customers, there are also some caveats that should be known before diving in.
+As with any logistics services, there are plenty many factors that play into the overall process.
+While freight forwarding may seem like a win-win situation for customers, there are some considerations that should be taken into account before diving in.
 Below are a few of the advantages and disadvantages of freight forwarding.

 Advantages of Freight Forwarders

 - Freight forwarder services offer competitive pricing based on service levels needed from a customer.
 They can also lower prices through the arrangement of consolidation with cargo from other customers.
-This allows for a single full container load for transport (FCL) and will drastically reduce overall freight charges for LCL (less than container load) shipments.
+This may allow for a single full container load (FCL) to be transported at a reduced overall freight charge when compared to less than container load (LCL) shipments.

 - Freight forwarders will typically specialize in a specific service area, mode of transportation or market.
-This allows the company to choose the services the forwarder should handle.
+This allows the forwarder to choose the services the company should handle.
 In turn, this gives the company greater control over the handling of their shipment.

 - One of the main advantages of a freight forwarder is their ability to offer services relating to a trade.
 Some service offerings consist of documentation handling, bills of lading, bank paperwork, cargo insurance and inventory management.